 AP: Patrick, please tell us about your first works.
 What did they look like?

 PR: I started with photography in 1985, then graduated from college in photography in 1991.
-In 1992, I discovered light painting, wich was a photography effect back then, not a form of art.
+In 1992, I discovered light painting, which was a photography effect back then, not a form of art.
 In 1997 on my way to Japan I realized that the medium was the light and photography the support for it so I said to myself, I’m a light painter and I do light painting, never looked back and I’ve been a light painter since then.
 As soon as I started my first light painting test, I saw something surprising and magical, like uncovering a new world impossible to see otherwise.

-AP: Do you have any formal education in your sphere or were you self-taught?
+AP: Do you have any formal education in your sphere, or were you self-taught?

-PR: As a light painter, I learned by myself, there was not much available on the subject back then.
+PR: As a light painter, I learned by myself that there was not much available on the subject back then.
 I think it’s the best way to learn, doing it over and over again.
 What’s great is that it’s still a “new” territory, lot’s can be done and explored with this medium.
-Now with the net the information is spreading widely and quickly.
+Now with the net, the information is spreading widely and quickly.
 It’s easy to learn the technique and see other people’s art.
 Witnessing this change, more and more light painters & light graffs are emerging.
 Light graff is a form of street light painting.

 AP: What genre are your images?